aws/aws-cdk-go/awscdk/pipelines/README.md

 	}),
 })
 ```

-For authenticating to Docker registries that require a username and password combination
-(like DockerHub), create a Secrets Manager Secret with fields named `username`
-and `secret`, and import it (the field names change be customized).

 Authentication to ECR repositories is done using the execution role of the
 relevant CodeBuild job.
 Both types of credentials can be provided with an